 I have felt lonely over the years.
 And it sucks.
-Its hard telling yourself you’re good enough when your bombarded with Ibiza pics and continuous party selfies when scrolling through instagram.
+It’s hard telling yourself you’re good enough when you’re bombarded with Ibiza pics and continuous party selfies when scrolling through Instagram.
 All I could think is why am I not a part of this?
 Am I not likeable enough?
-I wanted to know what it felt like to struggle choosing who to invite over on a Friday night for a chinese or the battle of picking my bridesmaids.
+I wanted to know what it felt like to struggle choosing who to invite over on a Friday night for a Chinese or the battle of picking my bridesmaids.
 I would beat myself up about it so much that I even began to not like myself.
-I wouldn’t stop comparing myself to others and would always question if i was the problem, and why I wasn’t capable of having lots of friends.
+I wouldn’t stop comparing myself to others and would always question if I was the problem, and why I wasn’t capable of having lots of friends.
 Everybody else did, so why not me?
 I started to crave having my own tribe.

 When I look back, my friends for life were there all along…

 I look back now and think why on earth were you doing that?
 Was it worth it?
 And no, I don’t think it was.
 I drained myself and my mental health was a shambles.

 As I’ve grown older I have realised that I am so lucky to have a handful of separate girlfriends who are my sisters.
 They’re the kind of friends I can run to with any problems without judgement, they’re the ones I can ring up in the middle of the night when I’m having a mid-life crisis (standard) or laugh so hard with until our belly’s hurt, and they’re the ones I can go on adventures around the world with.
 That’s what friendship is all about, isn’t it?
 That’s how I know that it doesn’t matter if I’m not part of a girl gang.
 I have friends for life.
 My own tribe.

 There are also other kinds of friendships.
 Family.
 Just because they are a relative doesn’t mean they aren’t capable of being a friend too.
 I look at my mum and nan as my best friends and live for a girly sleepover with my cousin whilst we stuff our faces with popcorn and cheese sticks.